PerziThomas/DA_Perzi_Ambrosch/source/DA.md

   - set default coordinates / zoom level of map? ...
 - account

-[comment]: <> (This is a list made when we started working, maybe it should be updated to include all current funcionality)
+[comment]: <> (This is a list made when we started working, maybe it should be updated to include all current functionality)

 ## Mockup